 Action General Why?
 When?
-Post Collection Recovery will establish a Materials Recovery Facility at Bredasdorp Landfill where recyclable materials are recovered from the collected wastes so that only material of no value be forwarded plastic and metals have value when transformed or re-used as raw material.
+Post Collection Recovery will establish a Materials Recovery Facility at Bredasdorp Landfill where recyclable materials are recovered from the collected wastes so that only material of no value be forwarded material.
 In maximising the recovery of these materials the usage of virgin raw material is reduced, thus saving natural resources.
-The sale of these materials also provides employment opportunities (approximately 1 sustainable job at minimum wage per 8 tons of domestic waste per day) for SMME's.
+The sale of these materials also provides employment opportunities (approximately 1 sustainable job at minimum wage per 8 tons of domestic waste per day) for

-70 Cape Agulhas Municipality Organic materials decompose in time and when disposed in a landfill, the Collection This action, if the Post will investigate the financial decomposition occurs anaerobically (without the presence of oxygen). investigation proves Composting During anaerobic decomposition greenhouse gasses such as methane and sufficient sustainability of that composting facility where carbon dioxide are formed.
-These gasses have a detrimental effect on the quantities do exist, the organic fraction of the earth's ozone layer and internationally the generation of these gasses is requires the collected waste stream is establishment oeina minimised. of composted. infrastructure of Methane is twenty one times more effective as a greenhouse gas than carbon capital investment and that dioxide. for reason financial reauires Composting involves the aerobic (in the presence of oxygen) decomposition of budgeting. organic matter and although carbon dioxide is also produce during this timeframe of one to decomposition process, no methane is produced.
-Composting of organictwo years would be material is therefore environmentally more beneficial than landfill it, even if the realistic. compost is afterwards landfilled.
-Compost produced from green waste (garden clippings, etc.) is more 'acceptable" to the public for usage in residential gardens since it is perceived to be cleaner than compost that has been produced from the total organic waste On average approximately 35-50% of the total domestic waste stream is made up of organic materials that are compostable.
-Composting can therefore significantly reduce the volume of waste to be andfilled, however a mass of approximately 350 tons of garden waste is required per month for the financial sustainability of such a facility.
+Collection Cape Agulhas Municipality · · · · · · · · · · · · · · · · · · · This action, if the Composti ng will investigate the financial sustainability of a composting facility where the organic fraction of the collected waste stream is composted. carbon dioxide are formed.
+These gasses have a detrimental effect on the earth's ozone layer and internationally the generation of these gasses is being minimised. for that reason requires financial budgeting.
+A timeframe of one to two years would be Compost produced from green waste (garden clippings, etc.) is more "acceptable" to the public for usage in residential gardens since it is perceived to be cleaner than compost that has been produced from the total organic waste fraction.
+On average approximately 35-50% of the total domestic waste stream is made up of organic materials that are compostable.
+Composting can therefore significantly reduce the volume of waste to be landfilled, however a mass of approximately 350 tons of garden waste is required per month for the financial sustainability of such a facility.
 The mass of garden waste produced in Cape Agulhas is unknown at this time, resulting in a request for an investigation.